yednapg/yednapg.github.io/README.md

-A simple portfolio website of Gaurav! a high school senior from New Delhi, India.
-Say Hi! at: hi@pandeygaurav.com
+A simple website of Gaurav, a high school senior from New Delhi, India.